oracle/truffleruby/doc/contributor/code-patterns.md

         }
 ```

+However, if the node already uses `@Cached` *and there are guards on the @Cached values*,
+consider whether it is useful to have one helper node per Specialization instantiation or only one for the whole node.

 ## Polymorphic inline caches

-When you use `@Cached` to create a Polymorphic Inline Cache you should add a `limit` property to set the maximum size of the cache, and add a corresponding entry to `Options`.
+When `@Cached` is used to create a Polymorphic Inline Cache, add a `limit` property to set the maximum size of the cache, and add a corresponding entry to `Options`.
 For examples see https://github.com/graalvm/truffleruby/commit/cbacdd5a2be32d74ed152a1c306beaa927e80e4e.